neonmercenary/procurement_repo/README.md

 1. **The Commerce Layer (Zero Degree):** A FastAPI-based engine that intercepts Purchase Requisitions (PR) from legacy systems like SAP.
 It handles catalog management and merchant discovery.
 2. **The Security Layer (SnowGate):** A Vyper-native treasury firewall.
 It enforces on-chain spend policies, locking corporate budgets until cryptographic proof of delivery is provided.
 3. **The Agentic Worker:** An asynchronous Python monitor that bridges the gap.
-It watches for `ProductDelivered` events on Avalanche and triggers "Goods Receipt" (GR) updates in the ERP.
+It watches for `OrderCompleted` events on Avalanche and triggers "Goods Receipt" (GR) updates in the ERP.

 ---